ipvm-wg/northstar/README.md

 This document is an informal description of IPVM's high-level goals.
 It forms the basis for reasoning about the project from first principles.
 It expected to only rarely change.

 This is meant to provide the basis for reasoning from first principles, but it is written in prose and not first-order logic.
 It "merely" provides a basis for aligning the people working on the project.
-Principles often contain some limited internal tension: use your best judgement and discuss with your peers when ambiguities inevitably arise.
+Principles often contain some limited internal tension: use your best judgment and discuss with your peers when ambiguities inevitably arise.

 This text should be kept short, to the point, and as unambiguous as possible.
 Define any project-specific jargon, avoid editorializing, and limit subtle language.
 Use diagrams and imagery where appropriate.